Homeschool Convention Bloggers and What You Need to Know

 3. Contact your vendors and speakers:

-• Identify the fact that you will have bloggers posting information about the convention, speakers and vendors prior to the convention, during the convention and afterwards
+• Identify the fact that you will have bloggers posting information about the convention, speakers and vendors prior to the convention, during the convention and in the days/weeks following the convention

-• Explain to vendors what bloggers are and how they can help their business
+• Explain to vendors the role of a blogger and how they can help their business

-• Assure vendors they are not required to participate in any giveaways at any time
+• Assure vendors they are not required to participate in any giveaways or events hosted by bloggers at any time

-• Perhaps provide an ‘opt out’ for any vendor who may not want to be approached by your team of bloggers for reviews during the convention (Please, Provide this list to your bloggers)
+• Perhaps provide an ‘opt out’ for any vendor who may not want to be approached by your team of bloggers for reviews during the convention (Please then provide this list to your bloggers)

 • Remember that you represent every blogger